xavibenjamin/brightlycolored.org/styleguide.md

 ---
 {% figure small__right /uploads/2013/09/tim_680x510.jpg "Use the <code>.small__right</code> class for this particular styling." %}

 This page exists to show the different components and pieces of *Brightly Colored*.
 More than anything, I maintain it because I think style guides are interesting.
+There's also a [writing style guide](/styleguide/writing/) if you enjoy that type of stuff.

 This website is currently set in Whitney for primary and secondary text, and Whitney Condensed for headings.